shared room interior design bunk beds

 Shared rooms are a unique design challenge.
 Whether it’s a bedroom for siblings, a multi-purpose guest room, or a shared office space, the goal is to create a layout that respects both functionality and individuality—without compromising on style.

-At Cameron Zainali Interior Design Group, we believe shared spaces can be beautifully balanced with the right design strategies.
-Here are a few key principles we turn to when designing elegant, livable shared rooms.
+At Cameron Zainali Interior Design Group, I believe shared spaces can be beautifully balanced with the right design strategies.
+Here are a few key principles I turn to when designing elegant, livable shared rooms.
+I see this challenge often with families across Surrey, Coquitlam, and the Lower Mainland — especially in growing households or multi-generational homes where space needs to work harder.

 1. Start with Symmetry